Raising Heritage Turkey Breeds on your Homestead

 Conclusion

-While raising turkeys can be a bit different from raising chickens, it is a very rewarding venture and one we have never regretted.
+While raising a small flock of turkeys can be a bit different from raising chickens, it is a very rewarding venture and one we have never regretted.